 - The mention that Mandalorians “never take off their helmets” is another Legends canon thing that was popularized by Boba Fett.
 He made a point of using the armor as a theatrical tool, and never took his helmet off in front of people.

 - Someone is roasting up Kowakian monkey-lizards on the planet where the Mandalorian takes his bounties.
 Fans know that critter because Salacious B. Crumb was Jabba the Hutt’s court jester on Tatooine.
 But it’s true that plenty of people do use them as food.
 (Jabba threatened Crumb with the same fate if he couldn’t keep making Jabba laugh.)

 - The doorman for The Client is also the same one used at the front of Jabba’s palace.
 Interesting that Threepio seemed never to have encountered one before… maybe only real shady people use that model.

 - The skull over the Mandalorian hideaway is a common crest of their people, found on their homeworld and on many sets of beskar armor, including Fett’s.
 Its origin is unknown technically, though many theories have come up; some insisted it was a bantha skull (though it doesn’t look very similar), and some even call it the skull of the “mythosaur”, giant lizard creatures that inhabited Mandalore before the Mandalorians themselves.

 Chapter 2 airs on Friday—we don’t have long to wait for more!
 BABY YODA COMPELS YOU.

-Emily Asher-Perrin is trying not to freak out about Mandalorian stuff, but is definitely going to fail for the next six weeks.
+Emmet Asher-Perrin is trying not to freak out about Mandalorian stuff, but is definitely going to fail for the next six weeks.
 You can bug him on Twitter, and read more of her work here and elsewhere.